Best portable camping fridge freezers in Australia 2021: Single zone

 Is the Engel MT-V60F any good?

 Similar in production quality to the Dometic range, the Engel series offers premium portable fridge solutions that opt for a metal rather than plastic exterior.
 This makes it a little bit more robust for brutal travelling experiences such as off-road four-wheel driving.
-It has plenty of strong tie-down points to further that use-case.
-The large stainless-steel latch is even lockable.
+It has plenty of strong tie-down points too, and the large stainless-steel latch is even lockable.

 You'll be hard-pressed to find any bad user reviews on this product.
 The only consistent complaint is its weight, which at 33kg unpacked in just the 60L model is extreme.
 But that's what you get when you build with durability in mind.
 We also think the design is rather utilitarian, even if the ventilation and squat design helps with efficiency.
 Although, it's worth noting the fridge is too squat to hold a bottle of wine standing upright.

 Engel has a powerful legacy in Australia.
-Your parents were probably using an Engel, such is their time spent in the field combatting our country's weather.
-Many people have decades-old Engels that have never died, too.
+Your parents were probably using an Engel.
+Many people have decades-old Engels that have never died too.
 That kind of reputation comes at a cost.

 Is the Adventure Kings portable fridge any good?

-At least inside the fridge, there are two distinct zones to help you separate your food and drink, as well as a basket divider to help you get a third zone happening.
+At least inside the fridge there are 2 distinct zones to help you separate your food and drink, as well as a basket divider to help you get a third zone happening.

 It's a case of you get what you pay for with Adventure Kings.
 It's a basic entry-level portable fridge, but with the reliable SECOP compressor doing the bulk of the work, it's still a strong contender in the budget range.